 - International Students

-- Appendix B – Faculty Research by Specialty
+- Appendix B – Other Useful Information

 This handbook may not contain all the necessary information.
 However, every effort is made to ensure the accuracy of information contained herein at the time of publication.
 The Department of Mathematics reserves the right to make any change, revision or amendment to any part of this Handbook deemed necessary.
 The information contained herein is published solely for the convenience of students and to the extent permissible by law the university/math department expressly disclaims any liability which may otherwise be incurred.